The Hazel: A Treasure from Prehistory to the Present Day

 The Hazel in Mythology and Folklore

 The hazelnut is a plant that has always played an important role in the mythology and folklore of many cultures.
 In Celtic mythology, the hazelnut was considered a sacred tree, associated with wisdom and knowledge.
-It was believed that eating the hazelnuts could bestow wisdom and divine inspiration, and the wood of the hazel was often used to make magic wands and talismans.
+It was believed that eating hazelnuts could bestow wisdom and divine inspiration, and hazel wood was often used to make magic wands and talismans.

 Even in Sicilian folk tradition, the hazelnut is surrounded by numerous legends and superstitions.
 For instance, it was believed that carrying a hazelnut could protect against disease and evil spirits.
 Moreover, planting a hazelnut near one's home was considered a gesture of good luck, as it was believed that the tree could attract good fortune and prosperity.